AbisheakJacob/Crew_Scheduling/README.md

 ### Machine Learning
 Machine learning is gradually making its way into crew pairing optimization within the airline sector.
 While it may not be widely adopted at this point, it represents a significant advancement in the efficient scheduling of airline crews.
 Our preliminary research offered valuable insights into optimizing airline crew pairing through machine learning.
 For further details, check **CrewML**, which is an open-source ML python package.

+## Column Generation
+We used column generation algorithm using GoogleOR in python for crew pairing optimization.